becklaire/becklaire/README.md

 ### Hiya 👋
 Personal archives of my code snippets.<br>
-❤️ Many thanks to <a href="https://www.freecodecamp.org/">freecodecamp</a> for helping people to learn how to code!
+❤️ Many thanks to <a href="https://www.freecodecamp.org/">freecodecamp</a> for helping people learn how to code!
 <br><br>

 ### 📈 GitHub Stats